 - A limited 3-year service, parts, and labor warranty through the manufacturer

 - Run time is 16 hours

 - Easy to assemble right out of the box

 - Generator power does not fluctuate with an increase of use

 - Heavy unit to move, though the attachable wheels help

-2. Honda Generator EU7000iS – Super Quiet Generator For Food Truck
+2. Honda Generator EU7000iS – Super Quiet Generator For Food Trucks

-If you want to operate in whisper mode, this is the generator for you.
+If you want to operate in whisper mode, this is the generator for your food truck.
 The Honda Inverter Generator Eu7000is has an enclosed motor that allows it to be a quieter unit.
 Its sound comes in between 52 to 58 decibels.

 - Gas-powered with an electric start.
 Insert the key, press the start button, and you are ready to go

 - Exhaust and radiator cooling in the rear of the generator